Anna Thorvaldsdottir

 Biography

-Anna’s “detailed and powerful” (Guardian) orchestral writing has garnered her awards from the New York Philharmonic, Lincoln Center, the Nordic Council, and the UK’s Ivors Academy, as well as commissions by many of the world’s top orchestras.
-Her symphony-scale AION was premiered by the Gothenburg Symphony Orchestra, conducted by Anna-Maria Helsing, in May 2019.
-Her latest orchestral work CATAMORPHOSIS was premiered by the Berlin Philharmonic and Kirill Petrenko in January 2021 and will receive its UK and US premieres by the City of Birmingham Symphony Orchestra and the New York Philharmonic.
 And “while [she] has made the symphony orchestra her own,” according to Gramophone Magazine, “her chamber music is cut from the same cloth and somehow sounds with much the same combination of immensity and intimacy.”
-Enigma – Anna’s “mesmerising” (BBC Music Magazine) first string quartet – was recorded and released by Sono Luminus in August 2021, performed by the Spektral Quartet, and was one of the New York Times’s recordings of the year (“a masterly entrance to the genre”).
+Anna’s first string quartet Enigma was recorded and released by Sono Luminus in August 2021, performed by the Spektral Quartet, and was one of the New York Times’s recordings of the year (“a masterly entrance to the genre”).
+Her second “entrancing” (New York Times) quartet Rituals was commissioned by the Danish String Quartet and premiered in 2023.
 Portrait albums with Anna’s works have appeared on Deutsche Grammophon, Sono Luminus, and Innova.

 Anna is currently based in the London area.
 She regularly teaches and gives presentations on composition, in academic settings, as part of residencies, and in private lessons.
 Invited lectures and presentations include Stanford, Columbia, Cornell, NYU, Northwestern, University of Chicago, Sibelius Academy, and the Royal Academy of Music in London.
-Anna is currently Composer-in-Residence with the Iceland Symphony Orchestra.
-She holds a PhD (2011) from the University of California in San Diego.

 News